Using a Mobile Phone

 Use of a mobile phone, or other similar handheld device, whilst driving is a criminal offence and the consequences can be severe.
 This offence now carries 6 penalty points and a fine.

-With Just Motor Law you have access to a specialist team of solicitors who will guide you through the complexities of the law.
+You have access to a specialist team of solicitors who will guide you through the complexities of the law.
 Our aim is simple; to establish a defence and save your driving licence.

 Use of a mobile device whilst driving